AdsJumbo/AdsJumbo.com/README.md

 LAST UPDATE:
 - Added C++ / DirectX / IL2CPP / Unity3D IL2CPP games <a href="https://www.nuget.org/packages/AdsJumbo.Native/">NuGet package</a></br>
 - Added WinForm and WPF support <a href="https://www.nuget.org/packages/AdsJumbo.WinForm.WPF/">NuGet package</a></br>
-Always install the latest release of SDK which which is maintained.

 # AdsJumbo SDK is available for all UWP projects:</br>
 <pre>